Linuxfabrik/monitoring-plugins/check-plugins/sshd-logfile/README.md

 * OK if the log file is empty, which is what a log looks like right after logrotate ran.
 * OK with `--no-match-severity` at its default when `--match` dropped every line; set it to `warn`, `crit` or `unknown` to have a filter that matches nothing reported instead.
 * A `LogLevel` below `INFO` is reported as the first thing in the output and never alerts, because it says what the rest of the output is worth rather than that something is wrong.
+* Successful logins are counted within `--lookback` rather than over the whole window, so the number says how much the server is used rather than how far back the lines it read reach.
+Startups, restarts and shutdowns are counted over the whole window instead: they are rare enough that how many the window holds is the useful answer, and on a quiet host the window reaches back weeks where ten minutes would always read zero.
+None of the four ever alerts.
 * The size of the log file is reported and trended but never alerted on.
 An unrotated log is the business of `logrotate` and of the [disk-usage](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/disk-usage.md) check.
 * `--always-ok` suppresses all alerts and always returns OK.